I'm Dr Ash Otter, a microbiologist with experience across bacteriology, virology, and immunology, specialising in understanding emerging viruses.

 Over 1.3 million tests conducted to date.
 Establishment of laboratory as new permanent group within UKHSA Porton (Emerging Pathogen Serology).

-Involved in the development, evaluation, validation and implementation of new commercial and in-house diagnostic assays for diverse ACDP 2, 3 and 4 priority pathogens, including Arboviruses and viral haemorrhagiv fevers.
+Involved in the development, evaluation, validation and implementation of new commercial and in-house diagnostic assays for diverse ACDP 2, 3 and 4 priority pathogens, including Arboviruses and viral haemorrhagic fevers.

 Part of RIPL 24/7 on-call team, supporting with PCR testing.